 We found the Grancourt II to be gracious in both comfort and breathability.
 Their leather upper, with its ventilated design, kept the shoes airy and cool.
 The upper was strong but flexible, so it was an instant fit for most testers and did not require a long adjustment period for the rest.

 Due to the high arch and toe guard, the shoes kept players’ feet in a fixed position.
 This ensured that feet did not twist inappropriately during tennis movements, and prevented plantar fasciitis pain throbs.

 Some of our testers reported that the shoe’s support system, stemming primarily from the collar and midsole, granted superior stability during tennis.
 Its heel worked as a device for multi-directional support, thereby making tennis’ lateral movements easier.

-Cushioning in the Grancourt II was particularly lenient.
+Cushioning in the Grancour was particularly lenient.
 The rubber outsole efficiently absorbed the impact from jumps and heavy landings, and some testers reported that it enabled their back-court playing style, That’s why it is one of the best men’s tennis shoes for plantar fasciitis.

 Moreover, the heel is compatible and friendly to the under-foot inflammation and made sprinting easier.
 And the shoe’s outsole pattern untethered the traction control for players.
 Testers reported that traction on hard courts was especially admirable.

 However, for some players accustomed to light-weight shoes, the Grancourt II had a heavy feel and thus inhibited control initially.